2-Ingredient Protein Tortillas

 This post may contain affiliate links.
 Please read our disclosure policy.

-These protein tortillas were too good NOT to share early!
-You’re going to love the chewy, gummy texture of these.
+You’re going to love the chewy, gummy texture of these protein tortillas.
 Plus, they only require 2 ingredients and are super easy to make.
 With 7g of protein per serving, these tortillas truly can’t be beat 🙌 .

 email me this recipe